 What is Accounting?

 Accounting is the process of recording and analysing the financial data of an organisation.
-All financial transactions are organised to better understand of the company’s financial health over a given accounting period.
+All financial transactions are organised to better understand of the company’s financial health over a given period.

 Types of Accounting

 Here are the different types of accounting software to help you with simplified accounts management:

 - Financial Accounting

 Financial accounting helps generate financial statements for tracking, recording, and reporting all financial transactions.
-Examples of financial accounting are the statement of cash flows, balance sheets, and income statements.
+Examples are the statement of cash flows, balance sheets, and income statements.

 - Management Accounting

-Management accounting is done to assess the financial performance of a business in a specific period.
-Popular methodologies for management accounting are constraint analysis, AR (accounts receivable) management, financial leverage metrics, and cash flow analysis.
+It is done to assess the financial performance of a business in a specific period.
+Popular methodologies are constraint analysis, AR (accounts receivable) management, financial leverage metrics, and cash flow analysis.

 - Tax Accounting